Skip to main content

 Zip Download

-If you cannot use GitHub, please get it from the integrated version.
+If you can't use GitHub, please get it from the integrated version.

 Trust Documentation

-DS-500 Guidelines for Online identity verification Practices in Administrative Procedures
+DS-500 Guidelines for Online identity verification Methods in Administrative Procedures

 Articles (PDF/1,506 kb)